 The overnight California coastal drive stops we include in our itinerary are Monterey, Morro Bay and Santa Barbara.

-For each of the stops in our San Francisco to Los Angeles driving itinerary, we include suggested California coastal hotels based on places we have personally stayed (or found through our diligent research).
+For each of the stops in our San Francisco to Los Angeles driving itinerary, we include suggested California coastal hotels based on places we have actually stayed.

 When is the Best Time for California Coastal Trips?